factopolis/factopolis/content/claims/us-highest-tax-rate/_index.md

 ---
-title: the US has highest tax rate
+title: the US has highest tax rate in the world
-negative: the US doesn't have the highest tax rate
+negative: the US doesn't have the highest tax rate in the world
 summary: It doesn't.
 topics:
 - taxes